Primordial Light: COMETS

 Comet 17P/Holmes and the star Mirfak on November 13, 2007

 This photo was made through moderately dense ground fog in an otherwise good sky.
 The fog may be seen around Mirfak.
-A rotational gradient applied in Photoshop causes stars in the coma to be portrayed unrealistically, but emphasizes the jets coming from the nucleus.
+A rotational gradient applied in Photoshop causes stars that are visible through the coma to be portrayed unrealistically, but emphasizes the jets coming from the nucleus.
 The star field outside the coma is accurately portrayed.

 Comet 17P/Holmes was as obscure as a known comet can be until October 24, 2007.
 Within a few hours on that day Comet Holmes became as much as a million times brighter than its typical 17th magnitude.
 It brightened to at least magnitude 3, which made it an easy object for the unaided eye, even in many urban areas where little can be seen in the night sky.
 The presumed cause of the brightening is a sudden release of a large quantity of gas and/or dust that reflects sunlight back to the Earth.
 No tail was evident in early photographs.